NEC Baby Formula Lawsuit

 Nonetheless, nutrition is one of their most critical needs.
 Therefore, it becomes a challenge to get them the necessary nutrients.

-What Baby Formula Manufacturers Are Facing Civil Suits?
+Are Baby Formula Manufacturers Facing Civil Suits?

 Enfamil, a baby formula with human milk fortifiers made by Mead Johnson, is the subject of a civil suit in Alabama.
-The lawsuit was filed by the mother of a baby who developed brain damage after being fed Enfamil with iron.
+The lawsuit was filed by the mother of a baby who developed brain damage after being fed formula with iron.